stormearthandlava/stormearthandlava.github.io/guide/old/raids/SotFO.md

 **Damage**

 * Make use of Elemental's frequent instant cast abilities to deal with movement caused by [Earthbreaker Missiles](https://www.wowhead.com/spell=361676/earthbreaker-missiles) and [Aftershock](https://www.wowhead.com/spell=362025/aftershock)
-* {{ site.data.talent.swg }} is important to use during Intermissions, and if time allows, during Phase 3.
+* {{ site.data.spell.swg }} is important to use during Intermissions, and if time allows, during Phase 3.

 **Defensives:**

-* Using {{ site.data.talent.as }} during [Reclaim](https://www.wowhead.com/spell=360115/reclaim), and during Phase 3.
+* Using {{ site.data.spell.as }} during [Reclaim](https://www.wowhead.com/spell=360115/reclaim), and during Phase 3.
-* {{ site.data.talent.earth_shield }} does a lot of healing on this fight, and is no issue to recast due to movement required in all phases.
+* {{ site.data.spell.earth_shield }} does a lot of healing on this fight, and is no issue to recast due to movement required in all phases.

 **Utilities:**

-* {{ site.data.talent.wrt }} is exceptionally useful when placed going into Intermission phases
+* {{ site.data.spell.wrt }} is exceptionally useful when placed going into Intermission phases

 **PTR PoVs:**